Juanita Harper, August 15th, 2015

 JH: Okay, so, Jack’s Carwash was started by Jack Milan.
 And Jack Milan’s real name is Jack Milanski.
 Okay, he cut off the ski.
 So my father — actually, the very first Jack’s Carwash was built on the corner of Six Mile and Meyers.
 My father was the manager.
 And my father worked with Jack until my father retired.
 Now the house that we live in, Jack grew up in.
 And the area, for many years, was primarily Jewish.
 So we were one of the first black families to move into that neighborhood.
 One of the main reasons we moved there was because Jack’s father was living in the home by himself.
 He lived downstairs, his name was Mr. Milanski.
 So he was getting older and they had some concerns about him living there by himself.
 Then in the meantime, my parents were looking for a place for us to move to so we moved to the house and we lived upstairs and we would kind of keep an eye out on Mr. Milanski.
 We would go down there; he was a little old man, I mean he seemed really tiny and frail.
 But we would go down there and just spend time with him as kids.
 He had one of those little change purses that kind of popped open and we would sit down there with him-we’d sit down there and talk to him and he’d have us do something, he’d give us a dime or a quarter or whatever.
 So that’s how we got to that neighborhood.

 TV: Did the family own and they rented to you?

 TV: And did your family end up buying the house?

-TV: I have read a bit about-at least in Detroit, and national history a lot of times, it works like that-the Jewish population moving into a neighborhood that previously had been inaccessible to them and they kind of making doorways accessible for African-Americans.
+TV: I have read a bit about, at least in Detroit, and national history a lot of times, it works like that with the Jewish population moving into a neighborhood that previously had been inaccessible to them and they kind of making doorways accessible for African-Americans.
 So what was it like being one of the first African-American families to move into this neighborhood that was predominantly Jewish?
 Did you even notice?

 JH: Honestly, no.